Nell Gwyn: Relationship with King Charles II

 Gwyn returned to the stage again in late 1670, something Beauclerk calls an "extraordinary thing to do" for a mistress with a royal child.
 Her return was in Dryden's The Conquest of Granada, a two-part epic produced in December 1670 and January 1671.
 This may have been her last play; 1671 was almost certainly her last season.
 Gwyn's theatrical career spanned seven years and ended at the age of 21 (if we take 1650 to be her birth year).

-In the cast list of Aphra Behn's The Rover, produced at Dorset Garden in March 1677, the part of Angelica Bianca, "a famous Curtezan" is played by a Mrs. Gwin.
+In the cast list of Aphra Behn's The Rover, produced at Dorset Garden in March 1677, the part of Angelica Bianca, "a famous Curtezan" is played by a Mrs Gwin.
 This has sparked some confusion.
-The spelling of 'Gwin' does not refer to Nell Gwyn, but to Mrs. Anne Quin.
+The spelling of "Gwin" does not refer to Nell Gwyn, but to Anne Quin.
 Nell Gwyn had left the stage by this point.

 In February 1671, Gwyn moved into a brick townhouse at 79 Pall Mall.
-The property was owned by the crown and its current resident was instructed to transfer the lease to Gwyn.
+The property was owned by the Crown and its current resident was instructed to transfer the lease to Gwyn.
 It would be her main residence for the rest of her life.
-Gwyn seemed unsatisfied with being a lessee only—in 1673, a letter written by that of Joseph Williamson stated that "Madam Gwinn complains she has no house yet."
-Gwyn is said to have complained that "she had always conveyed free under the Crown, and always would; and would not accept [the house] till it was conveyed free to her by an Act of Parliament."
-In 1676, Gwyn was granted the freehold of the property, which remained in her family until 1693; as of 1960 the property was still the only one on the south side of Pall Mall not owned by the Crown.
+Gwyn seemed unsatisfied with being a lessee only — in 1673, a letter written by Joseph Williamson stated that "Madam Gwinn complains she has no house yet."
+Gwyn is said to have complained that "she had always conveyed free under the Crown, and always would; and would not accept [the house] till it was conveyed free to her by an Act of Parliament".
+In 1676, Gwyn was granted the freehold of the property, which remained in her family until 1693; as of 1960 the property was still the only one on the south side of Pall Mall not owned by the Crown Estate.

-Gwyn gave birth to her second child by the King, christened James, on 25 December 1671.
-Sent to school in Paris when he was six, he died there in 1681.
-The circumstances of the child's life in Paris and the cause of his death are both unknown, one of the few clues being that he died "of a sore leg", which Beauclerk speculates could mean anything from an accident to poison.
-Her family's history has been published in the authoritative book: The House of Nell Gwyn (1974).
+Gwyn gave birth to her second child by the King, christened James Beauclerk, on 25 December 1671, or Christmas Day.